 The prediction mode of the chroma CU is determined as follows:

-if the central position of the chroma CU corresponds to a luma CU coded in MODE_INTRA, the chroma CU is in MODE_INTRA, and chroma intra prediction mode are parsed to determine the intra prediction mode.
+if the central position of the chroma CU corresponds to a luma CU coded in MODE_INTRA, the chroma CU is in MODE_INTRA, and chroma intra prediction mode is parsed to determine the intra prediction mode of the chroma blocks.
 This is similar to chroma CU in dual-tree I picture.

 if the central position of the chroma CU corresponds to a luma CU coded in MODE_IBC, a pred_mode_ibc_flag is parsed to determine whether MODE_IBC or MODE_INTRA is used.
-If it is in MODE_IBC, follow the 2x2-based IBC processing for chroma CU in dual-tree I picture (all 2x2 blocks have displacement vectors, guaranteed by encoder conformance check), otherwise, parse chroma intra prediction mode.
+If it is in MODE_IBC, follow the 2x2-based IBC processing for chroma CU in dual-tree I picture (in which all 2x2 blocks have displacement vectors, guaranteed by encoder conformance check), otherwise, parse chroma intra prediction mode.

-if the central position of the chroma CU corresponds to a luma CU coded in MODE_INTER, the chroma CU is in MODE_INTER, and the motion vector(s) of the central position is applied to the chroma CU.
+if the central position of the chroma CU corresponds to a luma CU coded in MODE_INTER, the chroma CU is in MODE_INTER, and the luma motion vector(s) of the central position is applied to the chroma CU.
 The chroma CU is predicted by block-based uni-prediction or bi-prediction.
 The chroma CU motion vector does not override the motion vector field or update HMVP list.

 Further harmonization with VTM tools are as follows: